Ice Cream Shop Menu Ideas: Waffle Cones and Fudge Puppies

 What’s great about waffle cones is that they are simple and quick to make.
 In fact, speed may be the secret ingredient to making the best waffle cones.
 (More on that later.)

 First, start with the right waffle baker.
 Gold Medal recommends the Giant Waffle Cone Baker (#5020ET).
 With a non-stick coating and electronic heat control, it has the features that operators value most.
-When choosing a mix, make sure it is specifically made for waffle cones, like the Old-Fashioned Waffle Cone Mix (#8209) or the Vanilla Waf-A-Kone Bag (#8212).
-Both of these mixes make sweet and crisp waffle cones and you only need to add water.
-The Vanilla Waf-A-Kone has more vanilla flavor and is darker in color than the Old-Fashioned Waffle Cone Mix.
-So, taste and see which you prefer.
+When choosing a mix, make sure it is specifically made for waffle cones, like the Old-Fashioned Waffle Cone Mix (#8209).
+This mix makes sweet and crisp waffle cones and you only need to add water.

 You will want to heat your waffle maker to 385-400 degrees.
 (Temperature may vary depending on equipment, mix, and other variables.)
 Then, for a large waffle cone, place about 2 oz of mix in the center of the bottom grid.
 (For smaller cones, use less batter.)
 Close the baker and cook and cook for approximately 1 minute.
 When the buzzer sounds, remove the flat cone and immediately roll.
 The Easy Waffle Cone Roller (#5028) makes the process easier by using a one-piece cone form and cast-aluminum mandrel.
 You will want to roll it immediately because it will harden as it cools.